yarisvt/tyk-docs/tyk-docs/content/configure/tyk-dashboard-configuration-options.md

 > **NOTE:** `dashboard_session_lifetime` is available from v1.3.6 onwards

-*   `[identity_broker]`: Tyk Dashboard 1.0 has some preset Tyk Identity Broker configurations set up, for this integration to work, Tyk Dashboard must be able to see an Identity Broker instance.
+*   `identity_broker`: Tyk Dashboard 1.0 has some preset Tyk Identity Broker configurations set up, for this integration to work, Tyk Dashboard must be able to see an Identity Broker instance.
 The settings in this section are to enable this integration.

 *   `identity_broker.enabled`: Enable the TIB integration (otherwise it will not appear in the UI).

-*   `[identity_broker.host]`: This section defines the host connection details for TIB.
+*   `identity_broker.host`: This section defines the host connection details for TIB.

-*   `identity_broker.connection_string`: The URL to the host, must be in the form: `http://domain:port`.
+*   `identity_broker.host.connection_string`: The URL to the host, must be in the form: `http://domain:port`.

-*   `identity_broker.secret`: The shared secret between TIB and the Dashboard, this ensures all API requests between Dashboard and TIB are valid.
+*   `identity_broker.host.secret`: The shared secret between TIB and the Dashboard, this ensures all API requests between Dashboard and TIB are valid.

 *   `allow_explicit_policy_id`: As of v1.1, by default in a Pro installation, Tyk will load Policy IDs and use the internal object-ID as the ID of the policy.
 This is not portable in cases where the data needs to be moved from installation to installation.